datacarpentry/spreadsheets-socialsci/index.md

 researchers have data in spreadsheets, so it's the place that many research projects start.

-We organize data in spreadsheets in the ways that we as humans want to work with the data, but computers require that data be organized in particular ways.
+Typically we organize data in spreadsheets in ways that we as humans want to work with the data.
+However computers require data to be organized in particular ways.
 In order to use tools that make computation more efficient, such as programming languages like R or Python, we need to structure our data the way that computers need the data.
 Since this is where most research projects start,